 Do a Lap or Two First

 Many farmers markets host several producers selling the same fruits, veggies and other goods with different price tags.
-So it pays to walk through the entire market a few times before you plunk down your cash, says Dunaway.
-Once you’ve scoped out who is selling what and for how much, then you can go back and start filling your shopping bag.
+So it pays to walk through the entire market a few times before you buy, says Dunaway.

 Shop What’s in Season

-With advances in agricultural technology, farmers can extend the growing season of various types of produce—but you’ll often pay a premium for buying something when it’s not in season, says Dunaway.
+With advances in agricultural technology, farmers can extend the growing season of various types of produce — but you’ll often pay a premium for buying something when it’s not in season, says Dunaway.
 “You’re going to be able to buy things much cheaper when there’s a glut of them in the market,” she says.
-So, for example, if you’re waiting to buy Brussels sprouts in July when they're not in season in many parts of the country, it’s going to cost you more.
+So, for example, if you’re buying Brussels sprouts in July in many parts of the country, it’s going to cost you more.

-One way to know what's in season and what isn't is to use Locavore, a free app that tracks which fruits and veggies are ripe and plentiful by region and gives you directions to the nearest farmers market to you that sells them.
-Fresh Food Finder is another free app that pinpoints what's in season and tells you where to find it.
+Locavore, a free app, tracks which fruits and veggies are ripe and plentiful by region and gives you directions to your nearest market that sells them.
+Fresh Food Finder is another free app that pinpoints what's in season and where to find it.

 Ask for a Deal When You’re Buying in Bulk

-If you know you’re going to fill your freezer with sweet corn this weekend for a family barbecue or make several mason jars’ worth of tomato sauce to store for the winter, ask growers if they offer a bulk discount.
+If you know you’re going to fill your freezer with sweet corn this weekend for a family barbecue or make several jars of tomato sauce for the winter, ask growers if they offer a bulk discount.
 “Very likely they will do something like that if they know they’re going to make a pretty good-sized sale,” says Ristau.
 She says she once bought a bushel of tomatoes for just $30 after she asked for a bulk discount.
 “They were cheaper than I would have paid in the grocery store.”

 Get to Know the Farmers

-Make it a habit to chat up vendors and become a familiar face, and they’re more likely to see you as a regular customer and let you in on any deals.
-“If they have extra of something and they know you might be interested, they might let you in on a deal first by saying, ‘I have X number of pounds of asparagus left—would you give me this price for it?’ ” says Ristau.
+Make it a habit to chat up vendors and become a familiar face, and they’re more likely to see you as a regular customer.
+“If they have extra of something and they know you might be interested, they might let you in on a deal first by saying, ‘I have X number of pounds of asparagus left — would you give me this price for it?’ ” says Ristau.

 Follow Your Local Market on Social Media

-When markets are hosting special events or festivals, they may offer some goods at discounted prices, says Dunaway.
-To stay in the loop, you’ll want to make sure you’re following your local markets on Facebook, Twitter or other social media sites—and that you subscribe to their newsletters via email if they have them.
+When markets are hosting special events or festivals, they may offer discounts, says Dunaway.
+Follow your local markets on social media and subscribe to their email newsletters.

-Your local newspaper is also a good place to check for promotions, particularly if your nearby market isn’t so technologically savvy.
+Check your local newspaper for promotions, particularly if your nearby market isn’t so tech-savvy.
 “We’ve done promotions through newspapers where we give away free coupons for people to spend at farmers markets,” says Ristau.

 Consider Going Later in the Day

-The idea here is well into the afternoon, some growers might be looking to unload any goods they still have left, so they don’t have to lug it back to the farm at closing time.
+Well into the afternoon, some growers might be looking to unload any goods they still have left, so they don’t have to lug it back to the farm at closing time.
 Since different markets have varying rules, “I think folks should feel free to discuss [reduced pricing] with vendors while at market,” says Dunaway.
-“A vendor might very well tell someone how they might be able to give them produce at a reduced price.”

-While the farmers market isn’t like a bazaar where haggling is the norm, it can’t hurt to politely ask if you can work out a deal, or if they have any "seconds," Dunaway says, that are a little bruised or otherwise didn't look perfect.
+While haggling isn't the norm, it can’t hurt to politely ask if you can work out a deal, or if they have any "seconds," Dunaway says, that are a little bruised or otherwise didn't look perfect.
 Of course, the offerings will be more picked over the later in the day you go so remember that you'll be trading selection for potential savings.